trevorstephens/gplearn/doc/intro.rst

 You should chose whether these functions are valid for your program.

+.. currentmodule:: gplearn

-You can also set up your own functions by using the ``functions.make_function`` factory function which will create a gp-compatible function node that can be incorporated into your programs.
-See :ref:`an examples here <example>`.
+You can also set up your own functions by using the :func:`functions.make_function` factory function which will create a gp-compatible function node that can be incorporated into your programs.
+See :ref:`advanced use here <advanced>`.

+.. currentmodule:: gplearn.genetic

 Fitness
 -------